Can You Bring Magnets on a Plane? TSA Magnet Rules

 I can’t think of many instances where you may want to use a magnet on a plane (unless you want to visit the galley and put a magnet on the aircraft’s refrigerator).

-I guess if you have a child’s magnetic game with you to keep the child entertained during the flight then maybe that might happen but in any case it wouldn’t be a problem as you can use them on board.
+If you have a child’s magnetic game with you to keep the child entertained during the flight, that might happen, but in any case, it wouldn’t be a problem as you can use them on board.

-This is the TSA confirming this, even for this passenger’s inquiry regarding taking rare earth magnets in his checked bags.
+The TSA confirms this, even for this passenger’s inquiry regarding taking rare earth magnets in his checked bags.

 fridge magnets in checked luggage